polyformproject/polyform-licenses/Polyform-Small.md

 ## Fair Use

 You may have "fair use" rights for the software under the law.
 These terms do not limit them.

-{{#SB}}
 ## Small Business

 Use of the software for the benefit of your company is use for a permitted purpose if your company has less than 100 total individuals working as employees and independent contractors, and less than 1,000,000 USD (2019) total revenue in the prior tax year.
 Adjust this revenue threshold for inflation according to the United States Bureau of Labor Statistics' consumer price index for all urban consumers, U.S. city average, for all items, not seasonally adjusted, with 1982–1984=100 reference base.
-{{/SB}}

-{{#FT}}
-## Free Trial

-Use to evaluate whether the software suits a particular application for less than 32 consecutive calendar days, on behalf of you or your company, is use for a permitted purpose.
-{{/FT}}

-{{#IB}}
-## Internal Business Use

-Use of the software for the internal business operations of you and your company is use for a permitted purpose.
-{{/IB}}

-{{#NX}}
-## Noncompete

-It is not a permitted purpose to provide any offering that competes with the software or any other offering the licensor provides using the software.
-However, if you are using the software to provide an offering that does not compete, and the licensor begins providing a competing offering using the software, you may continue using versions of the software available under these terms at that time to provide your offering, but not any later versions made available under these terms.
-{{/NX}}

 ## No Other Rights